pgadmin-org/pgadmin4/docs/en_US/server_dialog.rst

    *  Select the *Password* option to specify that pgAdmin will use a password for authentication to the SSH host.
 This is the default.
    *  Select the *Identity file* to specify that pgAdmin will use a private key file when connecting.
 * If the SSH host is expecting a private key file for authentication, use the *Identity file* field to specify the location of the key file.
-* If the SSH host is expecting a password, use the *Password/Passphrase* field to specify the password, or if an identity file is being used, the passphrase.
+* If the SSH host is expecting a password of the user name or an identity file if being used, use the *Password* field to specify the password.
+* Check the box next to *Save password?* to instruct pgAdmin to save the password for future use.
+Use :ref:`Clear SSH Tunnel Password <clear_saved_passwords>` to remove the saved password.

 Click the *Advanced* tab to continue.